 What to look out for next year?

-Well, usually, it’s the technical brands such as Sea to Summit and Exped that have been the ones to watch when it comes to lightweight mats.
-But since Klymit has hit the scene, we reckon they’ll continue to gain interest and will move their way closer to pole position next year!
+Well, usually it’s brands like Sea to Summit and Exped that have been the ones to watch when it comes to lightweight mats… but we reckon Thermarest might continue to gain interest and move their way closer to pole position next year!
 Will they prove strong enough to push Sea to Summit out of the top 3?
-Who knows, stay tuned for next year’s update…
+Stay tuned for next year’s update…

 What’s the best hiking mat you’ve ever used?